sathiyavalli/restaurant_based_react_app/Readme.txt

 * After search showing results with restaurant details.

+* Spinner code added

-* Below is the new features that are going to integrate soon Spinner pager user rating
+* Below is the new feature that are going to integrate soon

+	user rating

 New Suggestions are welcome.